London black cab maker resolves steering defect

 PwC has cut 156 jobs at the company last month, with the majority axed at Manganese Bronze’s manufacturing site in Coventry, while other positions went at dealerships across Britain.

-Manganese Bronze, which is 20 percent owned by China’s Geely Automobile Holdings Ltd (0175.HK) has been losing market share to Mercedes Vito taxis sold by Eco City Vehicles ECV.L.
+Manganese Bronze, which is 20 percent owned by China’s Geely Automobile Holdings Ltd has been losing market share to Mercedes Vito taxis sold by Eco City Vehicles.